happybono/SonataSmooth/README.md

 - Results are added to the output list box in batches, with progress feedback.
 - ProgressBar (`pbMain`) is reused across smoothing and export operations (0 – 100), reset to 0 after completion or cancellation.
 - If no items exist in the Initial Dataset, calibration / export handlers exit immediately after resetting progress.
-- During calibration the following controls are temporarily disabled and restored afterward: btnCalibrate, btnInitClear, btnInitEdit, btnInitPaste, btnInitDelete, btnInitSelectAll, btnInitSelectSync, btnRefClear, btnRefSelectSync, btnRefSelectAll.
+- During calibration the following controls are temporarily disabled and restored afterward : btnCalibrate, btnInitClear, btnInitEdit, btnInitPaste, btnInitDelete, btnInitSelectAll, btnInitSelectSync, btnRefClear, btnRefSelectSync, btnRefSelectAll.

 #### Filter Algorithm Implementation
 - **Rectangular Mean** : Computes the average of values within a fixed-size window.